The African Church: Early history

 The African Church is always remembered for leading a revolution.
-In 1901, one elder Jacob Kehinde Coker who was then called the People's Warden, led some people out of the Anglican church in protest over the ill treatment meted on Africans in the white dominated church.
-These revolutionaries protested the mode of worship, which had no regard for African musical instruments and the fact that people had to wear European clothes and sing only Western hymns.
+In 1901, one elder, Jacob Kehinde Coker, who was then called the People's Warden, led some people out of the Anglican church in protest over the ill-treatment of Africans in the white-dominated church.
+These revolutionaries protested the mode of worship, which had no regard for African musical instruments, and the fact that people had to wear European clothes and sing only Western hymns.